willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

   // TODO
 }
 ```

 ## Setting up Supabase
 Now we have a shell set up to display our comments, and props and state set up to hold our data.
 Let's configure Supabase to hold our comment data and wire it up to the component’s lifecycle events.
-[Supabase](https://supabase.io/) is an open source alternative to Firebase that provides an easy to use interface and API that makes database CRUD operations (creating, reading, updating and deleting) very simple.
-I have been using it extensively in my personal projects, and I think combining it with Stencil's web components is a wonderful way to create [micro-frontends](https://micro-frontends.org/): dynamic, independent widgets that can be dropped anywhere in a larger project (whether that is a SPA or a static HTML file).

 After registering an account and creating a new project, configuring Supabase to work with our frontend only takes a couple of steps.

 ### Creating a Table to Store Comments
 In the Supabase sidebar, go to the "Tables" page in the sidebar and then select the `New` button.
 Let’s create a table with fields that match our `Comment` type above.
 Each field will be a column in the table, and each row will represent a comment.
 ![Supabase table editor](/files/supacommentsTable.png "Supabase table editor")

 ### Get the Supabase URL and Key
-In the Supabase sidebar, go to the "Settings" page in the sidebar and continue to the "API" sub page.
+In the Supabase sidebar, go to the "Settings" page in the sidebar and continue to the "API" sub-page.
 There, Supabase exposes two things we need:
 - The "anon" key is the client side api key that allows our frontend to connect to Supabase.
 This key is safe to share publicly.
 - The config URL is the public REST endpoint for our Supabase project.
 These values correspond to the `supabaseUrl` and `supabaseKey` props that were added to the component.